Suzanne M. McSorley

 - Higher Education

 Sue concentrates her practice in complex commercial litigation and dispute resolution, counseling clients in the pharmaceutical, manufacturing, construction, insurance and health care industries, with a particular emphasis on construction matters.
 In addition, she has extensive experience drafting and negotiating contracts and has years of experience as a neutral as a mediator or an arbitrator.
-Sue also has represented lawyers on ethics-related issues for more than 20 years.
+Sue also has represented lawyers in connection with ethics-related issues for more than 20 years.
 This has included providing advice regarding attorney ethics issues to those seeking to provide non-traditional funding of and for litigated matters.

 She has represented owners (hospitals, pharmaceutical manufacturers, research universities, real estate developers and homeowners), contractors and suppliers in litigation and other dispute resolution proceedings and processes in connection with every type of construction-related claim including defect claims, liens, and delay and interference claims.